AdrKacz/super-duper-guacamole/README.md

 > Will user who likes the same worlds will like eachothers?
 What dependence with the number of world?

-# How to run the server on Docker
+# How to run your server?

+**The following only concerns world that works over UDP.
+Do not use the following instruction if your world uses WebRTC.**

 ## Export your Godot server